adthomps/crt-stories/README.md

 2. **Export flag is set**: The D1 table `export_state` is updated to indicate that an export is needed.
 3. **Export script runs** ([scripts/export-d1-to-json.ts](scripts/export-d1-to-json.ts)):
     - Reads only published records from D1
+    - Maps DB rows to the frontend JSON schema (including nested fields and relationships)
     - Writes to `src/content/series.json`, `books.json`, `worlds.json`, `characters.json`
     - Only writes if content changed (prevents noisy diffs)
     - Resets export flag if any file changed